Product-Led Growth Strategy: Complete PLG Guide for SaaS

 Revenue Distribution: Mature PLG companies typically see 25-40% of new revenue coming from completely touchless self-service channels, with the remainder coming from product-qualified leads that sales teams engage with.

 These benchmarks demonstrate why more B2B technology companies are incorporating PLG elements into their go-to-market strategies.
+For companies looking to optimize their growth approach further, our scaling B2B SaaS sales guide provides complementary frameworks for balancing PLG with sales-assisted growth.

 "Product-Led Growth isn't just a model; it's a philosophy that puts user value at the forefront, turning the product itself into the most powerful engine for sustainable growth."